|

 PT country admin: Can add assets to asset groups in all organizations that belong to the country within the Powertrain portal.

 PT principal user: Can add assets to asset groups within authorized organizations of the Powertrain portal.
-Refer to the steps in the video
+Refer to the steps in the video below.

 Note: Pause the video before you play the next video.

 External principal user: Can add assets to asset groups in the authorized organization of the Powertrain portal.
-Refer to the steps in the video
+Refer to the steps in the video below.

 PT end user, External user: Cannot add assets to asset groups.